Should a person’s motive for getting married matter when they get divorced?

 Taken alone, [the language quoted above] suggests the district court is punishing [the wife] for considering future financial security as part of the decision to marry.
 Jane Austen would be astounded.
 Perhaps at twenty-five one enters marriage considering only love; one would be foolish to do so at fifty.
 Because the court also identified other factors to support its decision on property division, spousal support, and attorney fees, I concur in the result. (emphasis added).

 Considering the fact that Jane Austen lived more than two centuries ago, there are probably many aspects of modern society that would surprise her.
 Would the negative inference associated with marrying for money be among them?
 I’m not so sure.

 In Jane Austen’s time–and long before it–marriage was a method of obtaining and conserving wealth within families.
-Having a financially stable spouse was particularly important for women, who typically did not work outside of the home.
+Having a financially stable spouse was particularly important for women, who either did not work outside of the home or did not earn as much as men.
 Unsurprisingly, then, in Austen’s novels, a person’s financial stability was an important motivation for marriage.
 Why else would Charlotte accept the insufferable Mr. Collins in Pride and Prejudice?